fpirotti/lasPhotoCamSIM/README.md

       	lasexample_simple_classification
       	lasexample_write_only_with_extra_bytes)

-Recompile LASlib following instructions in LAStools.
+Recompile LASlib following instructions in LAStools (e.g. cmake ../ and make) .

+## Usage

+### Canopy and vegetation

+Please make sure you use a **normalized** point cloud, in LAS or LAZ format, if you want to focus on canopy light transmission.

+## PP

+This tool was created in the context of two projects,

+CONAF ...
+VARCITIES ...

-## Compilation
+## Contacts

+Contact <a href=mailto:francesco.pirotti@unipd.it>AUTHOR</a> or visit https://www.cirgeo.unipd.it for more info and links to social-media.